 How much can I claim for an improperly executed surgery claim?

 You can claim more than £7,000 to over £280,00 for an improperly executed surgery.
-The amount awarded depends on the damage caused and other factors in your case.
+The amount of compensation awarded depends on the damage caused and other factors in your case.

 There is not one amount for any type of surgical negligence.
 Every award differs, but your No Win No Fee medical negligence solicitor will give you an idea of what is won in similar cases.